-Produce Perks is Ohio’s nutrition incentive program and as statewide evaluators, we are part of the Ohio Nutrition Incentive Network (OHNIN).
+Produce Perks is Ohio’s nutrition incentive program and as statewide evaluators, we are part of the Ohio Nutrition Incentive Network (OHNIN), a statewide partnership led by Produce Perks Midwest (PPM).
 Produce Perks empowers SNAP recipients to purchase fresh, healthy fruits and vegetables from Ohio farmers’ markets and grocery stores across the state.
 The program provides a dollar-for-dollar match for shoppers using SNAP/EBT to buy fresh produce.
-The program operates at more than 100 locations and program operations vary per location.
+The program operates at more than 100 locations across the state and program operations vary per location.
+To learn more about who funds this work, read it here.

 To view the 2019 Produce Perks Impact Report, click here.